 Once the buffer to send is filled with the requisite amount of data, the address and buffer length should be written to the uc_addr and uc_length ports.
 Set the start_transfer bit high, the user code should monitor the transfer_ready port.
 At the rising edge of the transfer_ready port, the byte at transfer_to_host port is transferred to the USB chip.
 Once this occurs, the user code should copy the next byte in the buffer to transfer_to_host port.
-On the next rising edge of transfer-ready, the byte at transfer_to_host will be transferred to the USB chip.
+On the next rising edge of transfer-ready, the byte at transferred to theUSB chip.
 This process continues until the number of bytes desicribed by the uc_length have been transferred into the USB chip.